-Other similarity measures could be chosen, but we do not focus on this choice in this paper.
-Note that any technique for matching noisy patterns requires some soft similarity measure, including the methods we compare to in this paper (where we use the same kernel).
-For example, relaxation labeling [27] and graduated assignment [11] both use a compatibility measure between pairs of assignments to score any putative matching.
+Other similarity measures could be chosen, but we do not focus on this issue here.7 Note that any technique for matching noisy patterns requires some soft similarity measure, including the methods we compare to in this paper (where we use the same kernel).
+For example, relaxation labeling [13] and graduated assignment [13] both use a compatibility measure between pairs of assignments to score any putative matching.
 These scores use a parameter to adjust for the level of position jitter in the data.
-Thus, the single parameter in Eq.
-(7) is not, itself, an artifact of our method, but a necessary element in any matching model that aims to cope with noise.
+Thus, the single parameter in (7) is not itself an artifact of our method, but a necessary element in any matching model that aims to cope with noise.